miker704/Strife/patch_V5_notes.md

     - Finished Spam Message Requests container.js.
     - Finished Spam Message Requests.jsx.
     - Finished Message Requests tab container.js.
+    - Added one to one dms as a placeholder to a new system for dms is worked on in message requests page where accept dm button will warp the user to the dm.
     - Finished Message Requests tab.jsx.